 Teresa House can accommodate 10 guests, providing each of them with a home-cooked dinner, a bed and a light breakfast the next morning.

-Since April 2004 Our Lady of the Way Parishes have been responsible for the meal shift on Sunday from 6 to 9 pm and the overnight shift from 9 pm to 7 am Monday morning.
+Since April 2004 the Parish of our Lady of the Way has been responsible for the meal shift on Sunday from 6 to 9 pm and the overnight shift from 9 pm to 7 am Monday morning.

 For more information, please see Teresa House Wepage on Cana Communities Website